zeets-zita/Next.Js-API/README.md

 # Next.Js-API

-Next.js that fetches information for countries from an API
+Next.js app that fetches information for countries from an API

 ## Quick Start